-An overview of some of the recent transport investment, as well as crucial future transport investment in each of the North's Local Transport and Highway Authorities, is detailed on the next page.
+An overview of some of the recent transport investment, as well as crucial future transport investment in each of the North's Local Transport and Highway Authorities, is detailed below.
 These investments all complement the envisaged pan-Northern transport interventions derived through this Strategic Transport Plan.